polyverse-appsec/boostlambda/README.md

 Implementation of Boost Service: https://github.com/polyverse-appsec/boostlambda

 ## Testing
-to test this, first start the Chalice Local Server
+to test this, first start the Local Lambda Server
 ```
-chalice local
+Go to Run & Debug tab and select "Local Lambda Server" to run locally.
+NOTE: chalice local is not going to run the server correctly, do not use chalice local to run the server
 ```

 Then go into the tests directory and run the tests